mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 ## Settings Sync extension

 - I have had lots of trouble getting this to work consistently.
-  - maybe skip using this for now
+  - see "Dropbox Sync" section for an alternative
 - useful when using VS Code from more than one computer or just to have an offline backup of settings
 - saves many things